taylordotfish/eips/.misc/package-readme.md

 Eips is the *efficient intention-preserving sequence*: a sequence
 <abbr title="conflict-free replicated data type">CRDT</abbr> with **worst-case
-non-amortized logarithmic-time** operations, minimal memory usage, and no concurrent interleaving issues or duplications from concurrent moves as seen in some other CRDTs.
+non-amortized logarithmic-time** operations, minimal memory usage, and no interleaving issues from concurrent insertions or duplications from concurrent moves as seen in some other CRDTs.

 Features
 --------